iest/react-busuu/README.md

 ## TODO

+- A store can fetch data from another store

 - [ ] Should move AutoPlayStore into ExerciseStore or something?
 - [ ] Write up why this is cool
 - [x] Finish exerciseStore setPlaying